 Bamboo House

 Another Taiwanese brand, Bamboo House.
-The small treats are a perfect size and is not too sweet.
+The small treats are a perfect size and are not too sweet.

 Its subtle sweetness makes the treat perfectly balanced.
 Additionally, the texture is also soft and chewy.